laravel/docs/prompts.md

 );
 ```

-If the `options` closure returns an associative array, then the closure will receive the selected keys, otherwise, it will receive the selected values.
+If the `options` closure returns an associative array, then the closure will receive the selected keys; otherwise, it will receive the selected values.
 The closure may return an error message, or `null` if the validation passes.

 <a name="informational-messages"></a>
 ### Informational Messages